If I had to use a metaphor, I’d say that trading is a lot like predicting the actions of shoppers in a mall.

 On the daily chart however, such erratic moves are but a small blip:

-Look at both charts again – in which time frame would it be easier for you to book a profit?
+Look at both charts again – in which time frame would it be easier for you to trade in?

 The Bottom Line